 New Music Workshop

-Applications are no longer being accepted for summer 2024.
+Applications are closed for summer 2025.

 Under the direction of composer Martin Bresnick, the New Music Workshop nurtures a philosophy of equal collaboration between composers and performers under the supervision of distinguished resident composers and Festival artists.
 The workshop is interactive in the truest sense, focusing on the process of musical creation and collaboration from concept to concert.
-Each composer will write a short work and collaborate with performers over the course of the workshop.
+Each composer will write a short six to eight minute work and collaborate with performers over the course of the workshop.

-Fellows take part in a rigorous regimen of coachings, masterclasses, and rehearsals culminating in a a performance at the end of the workshop.
+Fellows take part in a rigorous regimen of coachings, masterclasses, and rehearsals culminating in a performance at the end of the workshop.
 Ample time is allowed for composing and practice.
 Each workshop participant will receive an Ellen Battell Stoeckel Fellowship covering the full cost of tuition, housing, and meals.
 All compositions will be workshopped, performed, and recorded.
 Scroll down for application information.

 Martin Bresnick